 A PowerShell workflow is a sequence of predefined linked steps/activities, which lead to a desired result.
 The advantages of a using a workflow instead of a regular script is the possibility of running tasks on multiple systems at the same time.
 Read the rest

-In the previous articles about connecting SharePoint 2016/2019 and ADFS Server we mostly discussed the procedure for configuring the servers in order to successfully authenticate with them.
+In the previous articles about connecting SharePoint 2016/2019 and ADFS Server (part 1, part 2 and part 3) we mostly discussed the procedure for configuring the servers in order to successfully authenticate with them.
 In this article, I would like to highlight 2 problems that can arise when turning on the trusted identity provider authentication.
 Read the rest

 Previously, I described what needs to be done on the ADFS Server to successfully authenticate SharePoint Server.
 In this article, I will describe the process of configuring SharePoint Server.